OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_design_system_or_engine.md

 In the Machinery, you provide the behavior for your gameplay code via Engines and Systems.
 The difference between Engines and Systems is that Engines provide an explicitly defined subset of components while Systems give you only access to the Entity Context.

-> **Note:** Unsure what a System or a Engine is?
+> **Note:** Unsure what a System or an Engine is?
 Please read  [here]({{the_machinery_book}}/gameplay_coding/ecs/index.html)

 This separation means that Engines are better used for high-frequency operations on many entities.
 At the same time, Systems are better used for broader operations such as input on a few Entities / Single entities.

-> **Documentation:** The difference between *engines* and *systems* is that engines are fed component data, where as systems are not.
+> **Documentation:** The difference between *engines* and *systems* is that engines are fed component data, whereas systems are not.
 Thus, systems are useful when the data is stored externally from the components (for example to update a physics simulation), whereas *engines* are more efficient when the data  is stored in the components.
 (You could use a *system* to update data in components, but it would be inefficient, because you would have to perform a lot of lookups to access the component data.)